How to Use Split View to Compare Before-and-After Versions of a Photo in Lightroom Classic

 So you’ve put in your time finessing the edit of a photo.
 There comes a time where you think you’re finished and in creeps some doubt.
-Does this edit look natural?
-Are my colours right?
+Does this edit ?
+Are my right?
 Is that too much clarity?
 Because photo editing is inherently a subjective skill, only you’ll know the answers to these questions.

-In this tutorial I’m going to show you an incredible simple way to compare your edited photo with the original photo so you can more accurately decide on the aesthetic that suits you and your edit.
+In this tutorial I’m going to show you an incredible way to compare your photo with the photo so you can more accurately decide on the aesthetic that you and your edit.

 1. Open Your Edited Photo in Lightroom Classic